Tacoma Rainiers Game Notes - at Round Rock

 TYLER'S TUESDAY TANK: Tyler Locklear's go-ahead, two-run home run in the eighth inning is his 17th hit of the season when the Rainiers are tied or trailing in the eighth inning or later, the most among all minor league hitters...Locklear is now hitting .486 (17x35) when the Rainiers are tied or trailing in the eighth inning or later, the highest average among all minor league hitters with at least 25 at-bats in that scenario.

-DÍAZ HAS BEEN HIGH-QUALITY: LHP Jhonathan Díaz will make his 12th start of the season tonight, looking to log his seventh quality start of the season...
-Díaz is tied for the PCL lead and ranks second among Triple-A pitchers with his six quality starts this season, all coming in his last eight outings...in Díaz's last six starts, he has allowed 12 runs on 36 hits over 37.0+ innings, walking five while striking out 26...
-Díaz enters tonight's game ranking second in the league with a 4.45 ERA, fourth with a 1.32 WHIP and sixth with a .273 batting average against.

-MOVING DAY: As the second half of the season began Tuesday, the Rainiers added a pair of arms to their bullpen, adding RHP Juan Burgos and LHP Brandyn Garcia from Double-A Arkansas...Burgos went 2-1 with a 0.64 ERA in 21 appearances for Double-A Arkansas, walking nine while striking out 29 with a .106 batting average against...Garcia, MLB Pipeline's No. 15 Mariners' prospect, went 4-4 with a 3.96 ERA in 24 relief appearances for the Travelers, walking 12 with 33 strikeouts with a .215 batting average against...to make room on the roster, the Rainiers released RHP Adonis Medina and transferred RHP William Fleming to Arkansas.

-LOCKED AND LOADED: In June, INF Tyler Locklear has cracked six home runs, tied for the third-most in the PCL, his 12 extra-base hits in June are also tied for the third-most in the league...his .658 June slugging percentage is good for sixth in the league, as is his 1.065 OPS...his 12 extra-base hits this month are tied for the most he's hit in a month this season (May - 11 2B, 1 HR)...his .658 SLG is his best for any month since he slugged .721 in September of 2022, in which he only played 10 games with Single-A Modesto in his first season as a pro...the six long balls in June are the second-most he's hit in a month, trailing the seven he hit in May of 2023.
+LOCKED AND LOADED: In June, INF Tyler Locklear has cracked six home runs, tied for the fourth-most in the PCL, his 13 extra-base hits in June are also tied for the third-most in the league...his .641 June slugging percentage is good for sixth in the league, and his 1.037 OPS is the 10th-best...his 13 extra-base hits this month are the second-most he's hit in a month in his career, trailing the 14 he hit in May of 2023 (seven 2B, seven HR)...his .641 SLG is his best for any month since he slugged .721 in September of 2022, in which he only played 10 games with Single-A Modesto in his first season as a pro...the six long balls in June are the second-most he's hit in a month, trailing the seven he hit in May of 2023.

 - Tacoma Rainiers Game Notes - at Round Rock - Tacoma Rainiers

-- OKC Batters Do Early Damage in Win at Sacramento - Oklahoma City Comets

-- Reno Detonates for 18 Runs in Wild Offensive Duel against Salt Lake - Reno Aces
+- Rainiers Fall 13-4 to Express in Game Two - Tacoma Rainiers

-- Big Eighth Inning Gives Chihuahuas Comeback Win Tuesday - El Paso Chihuahuas
+- Chihuahuas Hit Four Home Runs in Wednesday Win - El Paso Chihuahuas

-- Taylor, Locklear, Shenton Homers Power Tacoma to 5-3 Win over Round Rock - Tacoma Rainiers

-- Blubaugh's Brilliant Start Spoiled as Sugar Land Loses Late Lead - Sugar Land Space Cowboys

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.